jianye0/crates/README.md

 # Introduction
+Fast and easy way to get all data about all coins in any fiat value.
+Get data for analysis or use it to make a brand new crypto app.
+After scrapping prices in CSV file, and printing colorized output, you can access each rate with `#price(coin)`.
+No configuration, just run.

- - Collect prices of defined coins
+ - Collect prices of defined coins from _cryptocompare.com_
  - Save data into object
  - Save to CSV and print colorized output
  - Print-only without saving